DaanDeMeyer/reproc/README.md

   a closed stdin pipe.

-- (POSIX) ignoring the `SIGCHLD` signal by setting its disposition to `SIG_IGN` changes the behaviour of the `waitpid` system call which will cause `reproc_wait` to stop working as expected.
+- (POSIX) ignoring the `SIGCHLD` signal by setting its disposition to `SIG_IGN` changes the behavior of the `waitpid` system call which will cause `reproc_wait` to stop working as expected.
 Read the Notes section of the `waitpid` man page for more information.